 - Vehicles should not be permitted to pass through the area.

-- If vehicles have to pass through the area, however, then the tyres should be washed off before traveling to other areas.
+- If vehicles have to pass through the area, however, then the tyres should be washed off before travelling to other areas.

 - If the contaminated soil is moved, the vehicles used in the transporting of it should be power-washed after use.